 Singing Scripture is a wonderful way to praise the Lord and edify the saints.
 During the Sunday evening services, for example, some churches sing Scripture songs.
 Two sources for these are North County Baptist Church, 221 W. 9th Ave., Escondido, CA 92027 and Tri-City Baptist Church, 4500 Selsa Rd., Blue Springs, MO 64015.
 Not only do these introduce variety within the music program, but nothing surpasses the actual words and verses of Scripture for doctrinal purity.

 Even the most familiar songs can be made more interesting by an imaginative change in the manner of presentation.
-For example, on some verses the accompanying musicians can drop out while the congregation sings A cappella.
-Or one verse can be sung by the women, then the next by the men.
-The choir, singing group, or soloist can be accompanied by the congregation in places.
-The timing of the song can be altered, etc., etc. The chorus can be sung with a little more enthusiasm and volume as the song progresses.
 There are endless means of singing old songs in new ways (without going contemporary).
+(1) Musicians can drop out while the congregation sings A Capello.
+(2) One verse can be sung by the women, the next by the men.
+(3) One verse can be sung by the young people, another by the old people.
+(4) The choir, singing group, or soloist can be accompanied by the congregation in places.
+(5) An instrument can play the first stanza and chorus and then the congregation can come in and sing.
+(6) The timing of the song can be altered.
+(7) The chorus can be sung with a little more enthusiasm and volume as the song progresses.
+(8) Some songs can be sung as a round (e.g., Mat.
+6:33).
+(9) Some stanzas or the chorus can be slowed down in tempo to allow the people to better think about the words.

 11. A BODY MINISTRY